GrumpyGio/Scara_Robot/README.md

 # library
 I wrote a library for determining the zero position, which you can download as a (.zip) file.
 Determining the zero position should always be done before starting a programme.
 Attention: the programme does not ensure that while running the programme in the (void loop) the motors are limited keep in mind that you do not turn too far to the left or right.<br />
 <br />
-How to use:<br />
+In the examples is their a file "How_To_Use_Library" with a example code for how to use the library How to use:<br />

   sketch - include library - add .ZIP library - select the zip file<br />